 Yakov needs a visa to re-visit the Soviet Union and see his sick mother.
 When he is denied, Harry takes up his cause, but is stunned by the arrival of a beautiful Russian consul.
 Christine is crippled by embarrassment when Harry makes an offhand remark about a near-invisible birthmark over her eye.

 Mac inherits 2 million from his grandfather and then quits.
 And the gang has to deal with an incompetent replacement, who turns the court room upside down.
 Mac comes for a visit and showers the gang with expensive gifts.
-He is then sued by the owner of where Mac and Quon Le had their restaurant.
+He is then sued by the owner of the building where Mac and Quon Le had their restaurant, which got damaged because of them.
 And they are being sued for more than what they have.
 And he goes out on Quon Le because it was her fault.
 And he wishes he can come back but because he gave his resignation he has to apply and wait for an opening.

 It is revealed in this episode that Dan is a captain in the U.S. Army Reserves.
 When ordered to report for duty, he is terrified that he is being sent to a war zone, and goes to absurd lengths to get out of it.
 When he finds out his assignment is on a Carribean island with a buxom female officer, he changes his mind, but all his tricks catch up with him and as punishment he is reassigned to the Arctic Circle.
 A few days later, the court receives a message that his plane has crashed in Alaska, and he is presumed dead.